microsoft/DeepSpeed/docs/_tutorials/model-compression.md

 Clean the best model, and the accuracy of the clean model is acc/mm-acc:0.8140601120733572/0.8199755899104963
 ```

-With the command above, one can now obtain the results of 1-bit 6-layer model.
-Now we list more results for 2-/1-bit 6/5-layer models in the following table.
-Note that the checkpoints we used for the compression below are from the above table in section 3.2.1.
+With the command above, one can obtain the results of 1-bit 6-layer model.
+We list the results for 2-/1-bit 6/5-layer models in the following table.
+Note that when compressing 6-layer BERT, the training epoch we used is 18 instead of 36.

 ![XTC 6-layer and quantization](/assets/images/xtc-3.png){: .align-center}